jonnonz1/nz-statute-book/acts/public/1908/judicature-act-1908.md

 (4) If leave to appeal referred to in subsection (1)(a) is obtained, the decision of the Court of Appeal on appeal from the High Court is final unless a party, on application, obtains leave to appeal against that decision to the Supreme Court.
 (5) Subsections (1), (3), and (4) are subject to the Supreme Court Act 2003.

-### 68 Direct appeal from decision of inferior Courts
+### 68 Direct appeal from decision of inferior courts
 [Repealed]

 **Criminal jurisdiction**